kentos-1/kentos-1/README.md

-- 👋 Hi, I’m @kentos-1 and im ordinary GitHub user.Now i learnig python and trying create telegram-bots)))
+- 👋 Hi, I’m @kentos-1 and im ordinary GitHub user.I learnig python and trying create telegram-bots.Now Im learning computer sience only for my exams lol)))

 <!---
 kentos-1/kentos-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.